fazlulkarimweb/fastest-fastapi/README.md

 ```

 ### How to increase replica in production? 📦
 By default, the `replicaCount` is 1.
-To increase it, add the following line to your `prod.env.yaml` and `dev.env.yaml` files.
+To increase it, add the following line to your `production.env.yaml` file.

 ```yaml
 replicaCount: 3